reproto/reproto/README.md

 * A custom [interface description language] that permits describing the schema of JSON and bidirectional rpc services (like [gRPC]).
+* A [derive command], capable of deriving schemas directly from JSON.
 * A compiler which generates code for [various languages].
 * A [semantic version checker] which verifies that modifications to schemas do not violate [semantic versioning].